HackerspaceBremen/pixels_displayserver/README.md

 ### Message format

-A message sent to the display server consists of one or more headers and a payload, terminated by an empty newline.
+A message sent to the display server consists of one or more properties, terminated by an empty newline.
-Binary payloads are base64 encoded.
+Binary payloads can be sent using a base64 encoded properties.

 ### Connect